jpmedley/example-api-overview/contactsmanager.md

 ## Examples

 The following example shows how to use `ContactsManager.select()`.
 After calling `select()` with the desired properties, a contact picker is shown to the user.
 The returned promise does not resolve until the user closes the contact picker.
-If the user selected contacts, the promise resolves with an array of `ContactProperties`.
+If the user selected contacts, the promise resolves with an array of `ContactInfo` objects.

 ```js
 const props = ['name', 'email', 'tel', 'address', 'icon'];